tydickinson29/Fires/README.md

 Climatology: 1981-2010.
 Storm reports output from NCEI's site are only 1996 and on.
 To go back to 1981, we went through the NCEI publications (found [here](https://www.ncdc.noaa.gov/IPS/sd/sd.html)) and manually added flash flood and flood reports.
-In addition, archived E3 and E5 reports filed by past hydrologists were examined to best include all past events as possible.
+In addition, archived E-5 reports filed by past hydrologists were examined to best include all past events as possible.

 Combining river flooding and flash flooding may not always be applicable to every WFO.